Providers need access to the right patient data at the right time and in the right format to provide the best possible care.

 - Surfacing more information on medical history and current lifestyle to create better care

-- Identifying care gaps and address high-risk situations, supporting proactive care that reduces cost and improves outcomes
+- Identifying care gaps and addressing high-risk situations, supporting proactive care that reduces cost and improves outcomes

 - Creating targeted marketing programs